Psyche (spacecraft): Testing

 Testing began on the spacecraft in December 2021.
-These tests include but are not limited to electromagnetic testing and TVAC, or thermal vacuum chamber testing.
-The electromagnetic testing is conducted to ensure that the electronics and magnetic components that make up the spacecraft will not interfere with each other while conducting the mission.
-The TVAC testing was conducted inside the 85 by 25 foot vacuum chamber at JPL's facility in Southern California, which replicates the lack of air in space.
-This allows for the engineers and scientist to observe the effects of the space environment on the obiter.
-Inside the TVAC the JPL employees can observe how well the spacecraft reacts to harsh conditions.
-Without air surrounding the spacecraft the heating and cooling of the unit is affected.
-The spacecraft will be hot in the hours after launch, when it’s still close to Earth and facing the Sun, especially with its electronics running, and later, when the spacecraft gets farther from the Sun, it faces intense cold, especially when flying in Psyche's shadow.
+These tests included but were not limited to electromagnetic testing and TVAC, or thermal vacuum chamber testing.
+The electromagnetic testing was conducted to ensure that the electronics and magnetic components that make up the spacecraft will not interfere with each other while conducting the mission.
+The TVAC testing was conducted inside the 85- by 25-foot vacuum chamber at JPL's facility in Southern California, which replicates the lack of air in space.
+This allows for the engineers and scientist to observe the effects of the space environment on the orbiter.
+Inside the TVAC, the JPL employees can observe how well the spacecraft reacts to harsh conditions.
+Without air surrounding the spacecraft, the heating and cooling of the unit is affected.
+The spacecraft will be hot in the hours after launch, while it is still close to Earth and facing the Sun, especially with its electronics running, and later, when the spacecraft gets farther from the Sun, it faces intense cold, especially when flying in 16 Psyche's shadow.
 Vibration tests of the spacecraft by scientists and engineers ensure it can survive the extreme conditions of the rocket launch.
 They also performed shock testing to ensure the spacecraft could survive the shock of separation from the rocket's second stage.
 Finally, they performed acoustic testing on the craft.
 The sound of the launch can be so violent that it can damage the hardware, so intense acoustic testing was performed to ensure mission success.